 How to ask for a recommendation

 Before sending a recommendation request through LinkedIn, for courtesy, email the individual asking for permission to request one.
 Follow-up through email if they do not respond within a few days.
-Once you get the “okay” from the contact, send them a formal LinkedIn recommendation request.
+Once you get approval from the contact, send them a formal LinkedIn recommendation request.

 Craft a personalized message and be mindful of the individual’s time.
 Nothing says “I don’t value your time” like a non-personal message that was obviously sent to many people.